RobertRingel/LearningTasks4Programming/Java/04_CollectionOfObjects/GPSLocations.md

 bcm-1: basics of classes, public/private modifieres
 uob-1: basics of creating and using objects
-col-1: basics of HashMap and ArrayList classes
+col-1: basics of the ArrayList class
+col-2: basics of the HashMap class

 #### Learning Activities